Teddy Bridgewater Player Prop Bets for NFL Week 9 | Denver vs. Dallas 11/7/2021

 Matchup vs. Dallas

-- In two matchups against the Cowboys, Bridgewater averaged 96.5 passing yards per game, 161.0 yards fewer than his over/under in Sunday's game.
+- Bridgewater averaged 96.5 passing yards per game in two matchups against the Cowboys, 163.0 yards fewer than his over/under for Sunday.

-- Bridgewater did not record a touchdown pass in any of those matchups.
+- Bridgewater didn't have a touchdown pass in any of those matchups.

 - Note: Bridgewater's stats vs. Cowboys date back to 2016.